monsoonmaelstrom/book2/book2.md

 *Why can’t I open my eyes?*

 “No,” she says softly.
+It’s barely a whisper.

 “Well then.
 You’re welcome.
-Besides, if you really meant that, you should have taught him to stop it from happening.”
+Besides, if you really meant that, you would have taught him to stop it from happening.”

 “Let him go,” she sighs.

 My eyes open and I see Hazel’s face swimming just out of focus in front of me.
-I blink quickly to clear my vision and bring her into focus.
+I blink quickly several times to clear my vision and bring her into focus.

 “You… You’re alive!”
 The relief I feel is palpable.
 I bring my hands to her face to reassure myself that she’s real.
 That this isn’t some dreamscape hallucination.
 There’s never any texture in dreams, and I can feel her skin beneath my fingers.
 She’s real.
 I’m awake.
 She’s awake.